-- 5% Attendance

-- Attendance call or non-graded quiz

 - 25% Individual assignments and lab work

-- 10% Midterm milestone
+- 15% Midterm milestone

-- 5% presentation and documentation
+- 7.5% presentation and documentation

-- 5% individual contribution
+- 7.5% individual contribution

 - 30% Final project

 - 15% presentation and documentation

 - 15% individual contribution

 - 30% Final Exam

 Please note that there may be slight modifications to the grading policy depending on issues that arise during the semester.
 I can add or reduce points based on various situations.
 For instance, exceptional participation and contributions in class may result in additional points, while poor participation and lack of thoughtful contributions may lead to point deductions.
 Additionally, I may make slight adjustments to the grading scale or apply a curve as needed to ensure fairness in the overall grading process.